Electric Vehicles

 Manufacturer and other rebates:

-• Edmonds Rebates and Incentives – great site for finding rebates from manufacturers, banks and for specific groups like college students, USAA members.
+• Edmonds Rebates and Incentives – great site for finding rebates from manufacturers, banks and for specific groups like college students, military and first responders.

 • Electrek Electric Vehicle Price Guide – best EV Discounts from dealers in the US.